MadBomber/agent99/README.md

 The framework can be configured through environment variables:

-- `REGISTRY_BASE_URL`: URL of the agent registry service (default: 'http://localhost:4567')  See the default registry service in the examples folder.
+- `AGENT99_REGISTRY_URL`: URL of the agent registry service (default: 'http://localhost:4567')

+Depending on which messaging client you are using, additional environment variables may be used.

+TODO: show envars for AMQP via Bunny
+TODO: show envars for NATS via nats0server

+See the examples folder for a default registry service implementation.

 ## Contributing